To whom should I address my cover letter?

 A candidate who comes for an interview may meet more than a dozen people.
 Candidates should bring examples of work they’ve done, cool stuff that they are passionate about, and things they want to do.
 Interviews range from pointed questions about work examples to casual conversations about life.

-After a series of interviews, we all get together as soon as we can, share notes, and ask each other, “Can you see working with this person?
-What will they bring to this team?”
-The decision that a candidate will bring a lot of value to us—and that they’re going to get a lot of value out of being here—has to be championed by most everyone in the room.
+After a series of interviews, the hiring team gets together as soon as possible to review and compare each candidate's qualifications for the role.
+The decision that a candidate will bring a lot of value to us---and that he/she will get a lot of value out of being here---has to be championed by almost everyone in the room.

 Will you contact me regarding the status of my application?